Silt Curtain For Shoreline Restoration

 Turbidity Curtain for Shoreline Restoration

-Question regarding a silt curtain for shoreline restoration.
+Question: Can you help us select a sil curtain for our shoreline restoration project?
 Our project is located in California's Bay Area, and we are restoring a section of private property that has been badly eroded by rain.
 The site is very steep and difficult to access so most of the work will be done by barge.
 The area is tidal and will get 1-2 foot chop.

 We need a floating turbidity curtain for our permit.
 I was considering the Type 2 Heavy Duty silt barrier and think we will need about 9' deep curtain skirt.
 What do you recommend for our shoreline restoration project?